 - A teflon crafting mat, piece of cardstock, or something else to bake your clay piece on.

 - A skewer, ball head tool, etc. to make a hole for a tag, garland, bookmark, etc.

 - A pin back and adhesive to make a brooch.
 E6000 works well if you have a well-ventilated space.

 - Nitrile gloves to keep your fingers from getting messy.

 - A paint pen or Sharpie to write a Valentine message (a gel pen will not stick to the clay).

-To make your gilded polymer clay Valentine
+How to make a polymer clay Valentine

-Condition your clay.
 The exact amount needed will depend on how large your heart cutter is, how thick you want your Valentines to be, and how many you’re making.
 I used less than one ounce of clay for the pictured hearts, but make sure to condition and roll out more clay than you’ll ultimately need.
 To condition, run repeatedly through your pasta machine and/or knead with your hands.